Trustworthy collaboration thanks to open dialogue and a cooperative management approach.

 “Ensuring employability through constant development”

 - Continuous training and development for employees of all ages

 - Systematic career analyses and situation reviews for all ages

 - Enabling part-time work in old age

 “Valuing and exploiting diversity”

-- Flexible working hours and sites offered to all generations
+- Flexible working hours and sites offered

 - Promoting cooperation among generations

 - Childcare offerings and support for those caring for relatives

 - Offering time-out models